github/explore/topics/kentico-kontent/index.md

 topic: kentico-kontent
 url: https://kontent.ai
 ---
-Kentico Kontent is a Content as a Service system that replaces legacy CMS.
-It offers unified environment for content collaboration, flexible APIs for content management and delivery, content delivery network and SDKs for building websites and apps with the modern development stack.
+Kentico Kontent is a Content as a Service system that can replace a legacy CMS.
+It offers a unified environment for content collaboration, flexible APIs for content management and delivery, and content delivery network and SDKs for building websites and apps with a modern development stack.